odwngit/minecraft-crafting/README.md

 # minecraft-crafting
 This is a collection of images and GIFs of all Minecraft crafting recipes, as of 1.19.
-These were all pulled from [minecraft-crafting.net](https://www.minecraft-crafting.net/), using [Save All Resources for Chrome](https://github.com/up209d/ResourcesSaverExt).
+These were all pulled from [minecraft-crafting.net](https://www.minecraft-crafting.net/), using [Save All Resources for Chrome](https://github.com/up209d/ResourcesSaverExt). (and some other javascript magic)
 ## Usage
 - The *\source* folder has everything organised, ripped straight from [minecraft-crafting.net](https://www.minecraft-crafting.net/).
 - The *\dump* folder has all the crafting recipe images only, dumped into one folder.